 - Low and unstable transmission with potential for epidemics in 5-10% of the country.

-Transmission peaks are aligned with the two annual rainy seasons which take place from March to May and from September to November.
+Transmission peaks are aligned with the two annual rainy seasons, which take place from March to May and from September to November.
 To guide the deployment of interventions, the country has been stratified into three strata, based on epidemiologic, entomologic and socio-behavioral characteristics:

 Malaria in pregnancy

-Gender-based disparities and social customs have also created hurdles for accessing malaria related services.
+Gender-based disparities and social customs have created hurdles for accessing malaria related services.
 A key example of this is that health seeking decisions are often taken by male family heads of family and this could lead to delays in seeking treatment.
-In addition, there are instances where only men are sleeping under LLINs at the expense of children or pregnant women.
-Steps to tackle these challenges include attainment and maintenance of universal coverage of bed nets.5
+In addition, there are instances where only men are sleeping under ITNs at the expense of children or pregnant women.
+Steps to tackle these challenges include attainment and maintenance of universal coverage of bed nets.

-Survey data also reveals that severe anaemia (mostly due to malaria) continues to be a public health problem in Uganda.7 For severe malaria in pregnancy, intravenous artesunate is recommended as the first-line treatment and quinine as the alternative.6 All malaria in pregnancy cases are noted in antenatal care registers and reported in health management information system platforms such as District Health and Information Systems databases.
-The Integrated Management of Malaria curriculum includes management of uncomplicated and severe malaria, management of malaria in pregnancy, and parasite-based diagnosis with rapid diagnostic tests or microscopy, including how to manage a patient with fever and a negative rapid diagnostic test (RDT) or microscopy result.6
+Survey data also reveals that severe anaemia (mostly due to malaria) continues to be a public health problem in Uganda.
+For severe malaria in pregnancy, intravenous artesunate is recommended as the first-line treatment and quinine as the alternative.
+All malaria in pregnancy cases are noted in antenatal care registers and reported in health management information system platforms such as District Health and Information Systems databases.
+The Integrated Management of Malaria curriculum includes management of uncomplicated and severe malaria, management of malaria in pregnancy, and parasite-based diagnosis with rapid diagnostic tests or microscopy, including how to manage a patient with fever and a negative rapid diagnostic test (RDT) or microscopy result.

-The World Health Organisation Global Malaria Programme has developed an easily adaptable repository structure in District Health Information Systems2, with guidance on relevant data elements and indicators, their definitions and computation to cover key thematic areas.
-So far, work to develop these databases has started in Gambia, Ghana, Mozambique, Nigeria, Uganda and the United Republic of Tanzania.1
+The World Health Organisation’s Global Malaria Programme has developed an easily adaptable repository structure in District Health Information Systems , with guidance on relevant data elements and indicators, their definitions and computation to cover key thematic areas.
+So far, work to develop these databases has started in the Gambia, Ghana, Mozambique, Nigeria, Uganda and the United Republic of Tanzania.